zachberger/metrics-graphics/README.md

 The library depends on [D3](http://d3js.org) and [jQuery](http://jquery.com/).
 As of v2.2, if you do not wish to use jQuery, set [show_tooltips](https://github.com/mozilla/metrics-graphics/wiki/Graphic#show_tooltips) to false, either globally in ``metricsgraphics.js``, or within every ``MG.data_graphic`` call.
 Only tooltips and [buttons](https://github.com/mozilla/metrics-graphics/wiki/Button-Layout) depend on jQuery.

 ## Contributing
 If you would like to help extend MetricsGraphics.js or fix bugs, please [fork the library](https://github.com/mozilla/metrics-graphics) and install [Node.js](http://nodejs.org).
-Then, from the project's root directory install [gulp](http://gulpjs.com):
+Then, from the project's root directory install:

-    install gulp

 Then, install the library's dependencies: